thesamim/TickTickSync/README.md

 3. Parent/Child tasks are supported bi-directionally.
 However, changes to the parent/child relationship are not handled.
 Yet.
 4. Moving tasks between Projects/Lists is **NOT** supported at this time.
 5. Because Tags can't have spaces, at this time it is not possible to add a task to a project with name that contains spaces.
 In the fullness of time, will implement some kind of workaround (eg: `#folder_with_a_space` will be converted to `folder with a space`)
 6. If a file has a default project association (see [settings](https://github.com/thesamim/TickTickSync/wiki/Documentation#sync-control)), it is possible to create a task with a project tag other than the default project.
 The Task will be correctly synched to TickTick in the correct project.
-However, if the Task is then updated with subtasks, from TickTick, the subtasks will be synched to the project's default file rather than the file where the original parent task was created.
+However, if the Task is then updated with subtasks, from TickTick, the subtasks will be synched to the project's default file rather than the file where the original parent task was created. **Additionally, the subtask will become the child of the last Task in that file.**

 ## Installation